-Supplier’s Track Record
+1. Not Investigating Supplier’s Track Record

 Belonging to a different culture may give rise to different views and interpretations while having the same conversation.

-Non-Transparency of Processes
+4. Non-Transparency in Processes

-Related post: Supplier Management Best Practices
+Related post: Buyer-Supplier Relationship Management Best Practices

 If the supplier doesn’t understand, what the company wants its customers to experience through their products, he won’t be able to provide enough supplies.
 One should make sure that the supplier knows the company’s motto.
 They should be given appropriate training to ensure expectation levels.

-The Need To Nurture
+8. Avoiding The Need To Nurture

 A healthy relation only nurtures when the two sides stay together for long.